 (ii) the yarns are those described in section 204(b)(3)(B)(vi)(IV) of the Andean Trade Preference Act (19 U.S.C.
-3203(b)(3)(B)(vi)(IV)) (as in effect on Feb-
+3203(b)(3)(B)(vi)(IV)) (as in effect on February 12, 2011).

+(B) CERTAIN TEXTILE OR APPAREL GOODS.-A textile or apparel good containing elastomeric yarns in the component of the good that determines the tariff classification of the good shall be considered to be an originating good only if such yarns are wholly formed and finished in the territory of Panama, the United States, or both.

+(C) FABRIC, YARN, OR FIBER.-For purposes of this paragraph, in the case of a good that is a fabric, yarn, or fiber, the term "component of the good that determines the tariff classification of the good" means all of the fibers in the good.

+(g) FUNGIBLE GOODS AND MATERIALS.-

+(1) IN GENERAL.

-- (B) CERTAIN TEXTILE OR APPAREL GOODS.-A textile or apparel good containing elastomeric yarns in the component of the good that determines the tariff classification of the good shall be considered to be an originating good only if such yarns are wholly formed in the territory of Colombia, the United States, or both. - (C) YARN, FABRIC, OR FIBER.-For purposes of this paragraph, in the case of a good that is a yarn, fabric, or fiber, the term "component of the good that determines the tariff classification of the good" means all of the fibers in the good. - (g) FUNGIBLE GOODS AND MATERIALS.- - (1) IN GENERAL.- - (A) CLAIM FOR PREFERENTIAL TARIFF TREATMENT.-A person claiming that a fungible good or fungible material is an originating good may base the claim either on the physical segregation of the fungible good or fungible material or by using an inventory management method with respect to the fungible good or fungible material. - (B) INVENTORY MANAGEMENT METHOD.-In this subsection, the term "inventory management method" means-
+- (A) CLAIM FOR PREFERENTIAL TARIFF TREATMENT.-A person claiming that a fungible good or fungible material is an originating good may base the claim either on the physical segregation of the fungible good or fungible material or by using an inventory management method with respect to the fungible good or fungible material. - (B) INVENTORY MANAGEMENT METHOD.-In this subsection, the term "inventory management method" means-